RayHightower/RayHightower.com/_posts/2016-05-08-rubyconf-kenya-2016.markdown

 A big "thank you" to the organizers of [RubyConf Kenya](http://rubyconf.nairuby.org/2016) for inviting me to present on Parallella and on entrepreneurship.
 Rich learning and networking were had by all.

-I was especially impressed with _M-Pesa_, payment system used by the vast majority of Kenyans.
+I was especially impressed with _M-Pesa_, the mobile payment system used throughout Kenya.
 M-Pesa is a disruptive blend of financial technology, UX, and ecosystem management.
-Local devs are writing apps that leverage the M-Pesa platform.
-Banks are already being disrupted by M-Pesa, and the topic is worthy of a separate post on this blog.
+Local devs are writing financial apps that leverage the M-Pesa platform.
+Banks are already being disrupted by M-Pesa, and the topic is worth a separate post on this blog.

 <!--more-->